• MORE ABOUT THE SINGING CAB DRIVER THAN YOU EVER WANTED TO KNOW

 People often ask me, what happened to the band?
 Well, what happens to a lot of marriages?
 It’s a commitment thing.
 A lot of musicians say they want to be a rock star but few are willing to give up Monday night football or the other comforts of modern life to rehearse and be ready to take advantage of a break if and when one comes.
 Also, many of my band mates were ten or fifteen years younger than I and would eventually follow careers, get married, have children, buy houses.
 Nothing wrong with these things except they will inevitably take priority over dedication to showbiz.

 Around 2012 Chameleon World exploded.
 There were betrayals, denials and abandonments.
-It was like losing a whole family at one time.
 They were my best friends and I took it pretty hard.
 Years later, we rarely speak to each other, if at all.
 My old partners went on to live lives of their own and seem to be doing quite well.
 I wish them all the best and and am grateful to have enjoyed their company and talent for as long as I did.

 It’s not the end of the world.
 It’s just the end off us.